Hayden White: Career

 Among White's influences, there were two major figures who taught him "how the historian interprets something."
 The first was William J. Bossenbrook, who taught White as an undergraduate at Wayne State University.
 Bossenbrook saw history as fundamentally a story of the conflict between ideas, values, and dreams.
 Therefore, Bossenbrook regarded history as a mystery to be constantly pondered and studied rather than a puzzle to be solved.
 In his last book, The Practical Past (2014), White paid tribute to the significant effect of Bossenbrook.
 The second was 12th-century Jewish philosopher Moses Maimonides, particularly his interpretation of the Bible.
 Maimonides said that since the creation is vast and complex, and God's will is beyond human's understanding, the goal of biblical interpretation should be to maximize possible interpretations.
 With this influence, White enjoyed comparing historians' tasks.
 The influence of Maimonides helped White focus on a variety of possible interpretations of history, not limited or prescribed history, which diminishes the possibility of interpretation.

+White ended his career as University Professor Emeritus at the history of consciousness department of the University of California, Santa Cruz, having previously retired from the comparative literature department of Stanford University.